edx/django-openid-auth/README.txt

     It can also be found in most Linux distributions packaged as "python-openid".
 You will need version 2.2.0 or later.

- 2. Add 'django_auth_openid' to INSTALLED_APPS for your application.
+ 2. Add 'django_openid_auth' to INSTALLED_APPS for your application.
     At a minimum, you'll need the following in there:

         INSTALLED_APPS = (